 In a time of financial strain, a simple financing option can make all the difference.
 However, it’s important to keep an eye on the general loan market because it can inform whether now is a good time to ask for a line of credit.
 Be sure to have an open conversation with your loan officer about the possibilities and ask for a loan at the right time.

 It is important to know that, depending on the interest rate of the loan, your HOA members may end up having to pay higher association fees.
 The average HOA fee, which depends on location, is about $250 according to ipropertymanagement.com.
 If the board uses the money wisely, the members will find the higher payment justified.
-Be open and honest with the people who live in the units along the loan process.
+Be open and honest with the people who live in the units throughout the loan process.

 Check out The Federal Savings Bank to learn more about your options today.